 So if there is a business need for a more complex app, getting an experienced React developer who can jump into the project and start working immediately can take less time.
 On the other hand, the pool of Vue.js developers has been steadily growing in the last six years so this is becoming less challenging, too.

-In fact, 75% of developers participating in the 2021 edition of the State of Vue.js Report consider ease of integration Vue’s second biggest asset.
-With a great documentation in hand, implementing Vue.js into a project becomes even faster.
+Being a progressive framework, Vue can be integrated into an existing project incrementally, per project requirements.
+For example, as a lightweight library to add some interactivity to a Web application.
+In fact, 75% of developers participating in the 2021 edition of the State of Vue.js Report consider ease of integration Vue’s second-biggest asset.
+With such great documentation on hand, implementing Vue.js into a project becomes even faster.

 With an easy learning curve and tools such as Vue CLI 3 and Vue UI, Vue is excellent for quick delivery of MVPs and startup ideas.
 Because of those, Vue is also a cost-effective solution for small to medium apps.

-Don’t let that fool you into believing Vue isn’t a good fit for large Web apps.
+Vue has official packages for state management, routing, or server-side rendering, which come with up-to-date support and ensure synchronization throughout your system.
+With Vue CLI 3 and Vue UI, setting up a project and preparing it for deployment is lightning fast.
+This, in turn, helps build MVPs in a quick and efficient manner.Don’t let that fool you into believing Vue isn’t a good fit for large Web apps.
 Quite the opposite.
-Vue has a vast ecosystem of tools and companion libraries, allowing the framework to respond to the complex needs of enterprise-grade applications. such as:
+Vue has a vast ecosystem of tools and companion libraries, allowing the framework to respond to the complex needs of enterprise-grade applications.

 Since React was created for large-scale Web projects, choosing it for small and simple apps might be overkill.
 Although it requires a lot of boilerplate code just to set up a working project, React’s architecture ultimately pays off in the long run.